AdubIC/Module5_project1/README.md

 # Module5 - Project 1

+This is a sample project from a Coursera course on Rmarkdown and reproducible templates.

 This project provides templates for creating both an article and presentation slides for weather information preferences in the United States.

 To see an example of the article template see [https://rpubs.com/aweigel/wcPresentation](https://rpubs.com/aweigel/wcArticle)